 If you’re in need of cash to help cover your bills or pay for an emergency expense, you may be wondering if you can cash out your life insurance policy.
 Fortunately, you may be able to do so, depending on your policy type.
 Read on to learn how you can use your cash value to receive funds from life insurance.

-Cash value is a feature that comes with permanent life policies like whole life insurance and universal life insurance.
-If your policy has a cash value component, you’ll pay a portion of your premium toward insuring your life and another portion toward building up a cash value.
-The cash value will earn tax-deferred interest.1
+Cash value is a feature that comes with permanent life insurance policies like whole life and universal life insurance.
+If you have cash value life insurance, you'll pay a portion of your premium toward insuring your life and another portion toward building up the cash value.
+The cash value may earn tax-deferred interest.1

 As long as you have a permanent life insurance policy, you may be able to tap into its cash value account.
 Whole, universal, and variable universal life insurance are all examples of permanent life insurance policies that will cover you for life and allow you to maintain cash value as well as a death benefit.2

-There are several ways you can take out cash from your life insurance policy, including:
+There are several ways you can use the cash value from your life insurance policy while you're still alive, including:

 You may also be able to withdraw a portion of your policy’s cash value.
 In many cases, you won’t owe income tax on any withdrawals you make up to the amount of premiums you’ve already paid.
 However, any amount you withdraw that exceeds what you’ve already paid will likely be taxed.